 There are different ways of controlling, while some show anger or indifference, some of them use emotional blackmail.
 Such a controlling mother-daughter relationship is also termed as a boss-subordinate relationship as the mother tries to monitor and control her daughter’s activities.
 And the daughter, on the other hand, does everything to please her mother and to get her acceptance.

-In some cases, mothers try to control their daughters for protective reasons.
+In some cases, mothers try to control their daughters for their protection.
 Although the intention might not be negative, the outcome surely is.
 Any controlling nature is considered ill in a mother and daughter relationship.

 2. Emotional disconnect

 In the case of emotional disturbances, daughters usually look for their mothers.
-And when the mother is not available, they may either become lonely or get closer to another member of the family (grandparent, or father, or uncle or aunt).
+And when the mother is unavailable, they may either become lonely or get closer and show devotion toward another family member (grandparent, father, uncle, or aunt).

 When the mother distances herself from her daughter, it causes a disconnect in the relationship.
-Also, this kind of upbringing may leave emotional scars.
-Hence, this is considered as a dysfunctional mother and daughter relationship.
+Also, this upbringing may leave emotional scars and a lack of maternal guidance.
+Hence, this is considered as a dysfunctional mother-and-daughter relationship.

-Furthermore, there are some relationships in which the mother is both physically and emotionally absent for her daughter when she needs her the most.
+Furthermore, there are some relationships in which the mother is both physically and emotionally absent from her daughter and does not nurture her when she needs her the most.
 Or there is no physical touch, such as hugging or holding hands between the mother and the daughter.
 This kind of connection is termed as a ghost relationship.

 3. Judgmental relationship

 It is okay to mold the daughter to shape her well.
-But getting critical of her daughter’s every move can add bitterness to the relationship.
+But a lack of empathy and being critical of her daughter’s every move can add bitterness to the relationship.
 Ideally, mothers are supposed to encourage and support their daughters and not criticize them at every step of the way.